Read this before buying a HEPA AC filter for your home or business

-Because HEPA filters are so dense, your system’s fan probably won’t have enough horsepower to pull air through the filter.
+Because HEPA filters are so dense, your system’s fan may not have enough horsepower to pull air through the filter.
 Without that, the internal pressure drop across the filter can cause a strain on the system.
 Decreased airflow may mean your system can’t cool as well.
 It will need to run longer to reach set temperature.
 That uses more electricity, increases wear on parts, and can lead to more serious component failures.

 4. HEPA filters are expensive.

 HEPA filters can cost several hundred dollars each compared to a standard size MERV 8 filter which will cost approximately $5.50 each or a MERV 13 filter which will cost approximately $17 each.
 And because they remove more dust and debris from the air, you’ll need to change them more often.

 Alternative COVID mitigation options

 As most people know by now, the most effective tactics for preventing the spread of COVID are handwashing, social distancing, and wearing a mask.
 However, these additional tactics can help eliminate virus particles that may make their way into your HVAC system.

 MERV 13 filters offer some protection, with less expense

 “MERV” is a rating system for HVAC and other filters.
 The higher the MERV rating value on a filter, the smaller the particle it can capture, and with greater efficiency.
 Standard HVAC air filters used in most commercial and residential properties are rated at MERV 8.
 HEPA filters are rated between MERV 17 and MERV 20.